ansible/awx/INSTALL.md

 > Username of the user that will push images to the registry.
 Defaults to *developer*.

-*docker_remove_local_images*

-> Due to the way that the docker_image module behaves, images will not be pushed to a remote repository if they are present locally.
-Set this to delete local versions of the images that will be pushed to the remote.
-This will fail if containers are currently running from those images.

 **Note**

 > These settings are ignored if using official images